Orthodontics for Teenagers

 Early detection and early treatment help get problems under control before they become more serious – and therefore harder to treat.
 Early treatment usually involves monitoring the growth of the jaw and recommending further orthodontic treatment as it becomes necessary.
-Not everyone needs early treatment – in some cases, it may be recommended that you wait to begin treatment.
-Always consult with your orthodontist and follow their advice.

 What Needs Correction

 As unfair as it may seem, there is a reason that your teenage years are the optimal time for orthodontic treatment.
-While there’s no set time-table, usually between ages eleven (11) and thirteen (13), the deciduous teeth (baby teeth) have been lost and permanent ones are moving in.
+While there’s no set timetable, usually between ages eleven (11) and thirteen (13), the deciduous teeth (baby teeth) have been lost and permanent ones are moving in.
 That makes it the perfect time to start correcting malocclusion (a bad bite), improper tooth spacing or poor alignment of your teeth.

 Another good reason to start as soon as your orthodontist recommends is that orthodontic problems don’t improve magically with age.
 In fact, they almost always become harder to treat.
-Because your body is still growing, it’s easier to treat you – we can use braces and palatal expanders to shape your smile pretty quickly.
+Because your body is still growing, it’s actually easier to treat you – we can use braces and palatal expanders to shape your smile pretty quickly.
 Once your face and jaw are fully developed this becomes a much longer, more painful process.